Orange County Housing Authority Waiting List

 Affirmatively Furthering Fair Housing

 California fair housing laws prohibit discrimination because of race, color, national origin, religion, sex, familial status, disability, source of income, sexual orientation, marital status, age, arbitrary characteristics, gender identity, and gender expression.
 Affirmatively furthering fair housing means that the City of San Juan Capistrano is taking meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.
 Policies and programs regarding the City’s actions to affirmatively further fair housing are listed in the City’s Housing Element available online.
-Additionally, City residents can be assisted through Fair Housing nonprofit organizations, including the Orange County Fair Housing Council at 714-569-0823, or the Fair Housing Foundation at 1-800-446-3247
+Additionally, the City has a contract with the Orange County Fair Housing Council to provide assistance to San Juan Capistrano residents.
+The Orange County Fair Housing Council may be contacted at 714-569-0823 or at email@example.com

 - Disability Protections Flyer - English (PDF)